 Each person appointed to this category must have:

-a university degree or equivalent in civil engineering and construction mechanics.
+a university degree or equivalent in civil engineering and/or construction mechanics.

 In addition, each person assigned to this category must fully meet at least one of the following requirements, while all persons assigned to this category must collectively meet all of the following requirements:

-at least 5 years of relevant experience in civil construction and construction mechanical engineering at nuclear power facilities,
+at least 5 years of relevant experience in civil construction and/or construction mechanical engineering at nuclear facilities;

-has drafted at least one technical design and/or safety justification documents or part thereof for a radioactive waste management facility and/or has carried out the regulatory review of these documents or part thereof;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a radioactive waste management facility and/or experience in carrying out the regulatory review of at least one of such documents or part thereof.

-Expert category: Radiation safety
+Expert category: Radiation Safety

 Functions:

-Review of documents (parts of documents) related to radiation safety, safety analysis, and environmental protection.
+review of documents (parts of documents) related to radiation safety, safety analysis, and environmental protection.

 Minimum staff required: at least 1 person